sybrew/the-seo-framework/readme.txt

 			* Sitemap's `lastmod` output.
 			* Article published and modified time.
 			* Open Graph updated time.
+		/
+		* TODO Primary category settings have been added to each post.
+		* TODO Logo upload has been added for Open Graph.
+			* Current customizer logo settings are still (too) theme-specific.
+			* The output will still fall back to the customizer logo when not set.
 	* **Changed:**
 		* Schema breadcrumbs now have their IDs reset.
 They have an URL fragment attached (e.g. `example.com/#schemaorg-bcl`).
 			* This is to prevent ID collision with generated scripts from other plugins, like WooCommerce 3.0+.
 			* This might affect search presence of the pages until the new IDs have been processed by the search engine, like Google and Bing.
 		* The sitemap `lastmod` option no longer listens to Post Dates settings.
 But now only to its own specific setting.
 		* Default link back to source in feed content no longer check settings.
 Instead, it uses the default WordPress permalink.
+		/
+		* TODO Only one breadcrumb script is now generated, and it listens to the new primary category settings.
 	* **Improved:**
 		* Sped up URL generation two-fold.
 We've rewritten the code from the ground up.
 		* The Canonical URL should now always be compatible with any plugin, out of the box.